Toyota C-HR Review & Prices

 It’s not enough to ruin the drive, but when the rest of the car is so comfortable and refined it’s more grating than it might be.
 That said, we saw 56mpg during a drive in the 1.8-litre version, so fuel costs should be kept low.

 If you like the sound of this stylish hybrid SUV, see how much you could save with the latest Toyota C-HR deals on Carwow.
 You can also browse used C-HRs as well as other used Toyota models from our network of trusted dealers.
-When it’s time to sell your current car, carwow can help with that, too.
+If you want to sell your car online, carwow can help with that, too.

 How much is the Toyota C-HR?